mchav/dataframe/README.md

 * Open a Haskell repl with dataframe loaded by running `cabal repl --build-depends dataframe`.
 * Follow along any one of the tutorials below.

-### Jupyter notebook
-* Use the Dockerfile in the [ihaskell-dataframe](https://github.com/mchav/ihaskell-dataframe) to build and run an image with dataframe integration.
-* For a preview check out the [California Housing](https://github.com/mchav/dataframe/blob/main/docs/California%20Housing.ipynb) notebook.

 ## What is exploratory data analysis?
 We provide a primer [here](https://github.com/mchav/dataframe/blob/main/docs/exploratory_data_analysis_primer.md) and show how to do some common analyses.